celadari/json-logic-scala/docs/_posts/serializer-define-custom-type.md

 ## What is a Serializer ?

-A `Serializer` converts a scala data structure `JsonLogicScala` into a json in Json-Logic-Typed format.
+A `Serializer` converts a Scala data structure `JsonLogicScala` into a json in Json-Logic-Typed format.

 A `Serializer` parses a json following the Json-Logic-Typed format and to every found Type relies on its associated `Marshaller`.